The Bankrate promise

 Here’s how the price of Bitcoin has risen and fallen over time as well as some of the trends driving those moves.

 - January 2009 – July 2013: Bitcoin gets started

 - August 2013 – December 2017: Bitcoin draws in the public

 - January 2018 – December 2020: Bitcoin recovers and soars

 - January 2021 – June 2023: Bitcoin gets hit by regulations and rising rates

 January 2009 – July 2013: Bitcoin is created and attracts techies

 The New Liberty Standard Exchange recorded the first exchange of Bitcoin for dollars in late 2009.
 Users on the BitcoinTalk forum traded 5,050 bitcoins for $5.02 via PayPal, making the first price mediated through an exchange a bargain basement price of $0.00099 per bitcoin.
 In other words, the price was about one-tenth of one cent.

 While Bitcoin was officially launched on January 3, 2009, it’s tough to find any standard pricing before mid-2010.
 That’s because there weren’t exchanges in the same way that there are today.
-However, data became available from July 2010 and continues up until the present.
+However, data became available in July 2010 and continues to this day.

 It was in 2010 that the most expensive pizzas of all time were purchased.
 One Bitcoin owner offered 10,000 bitcoins for two pizzas, an offer that continues to live on in Bitcoin lore.
 It’s considered the first time that anyone used virtual currency to buy something in the real world.